-Results from 2016 International Back to Back Wool Challenge:
+Results of the 2019 International Back to Back Wool Challenge – please click here.

 The International Back to Back Wool Challenge Story